amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT year FROM surveys;

-This is called a "SELECT statement."
 We have capitalized the words `SELECT` and `FROM` because they are SQL keywords.
-SQL is case insensitive, but capitalizing helps with readability and is considered a best practice for SQL.
-In addition, every query must end in a semicolon.
+SQL is case insensitive, but capitalizing helps with readability and is good style for SQL.
+When running queries from the command line or a script file, the queries must end in a semicolon.
 This is how the software knows this is the end of the query.
+It's good practice to get in the habit of doing this, even though this interface does not require it.

 To run the query in SQLite, click on the RunSQL button that is underneath the text box.
-If you were doing this at a command-line interface, you would hit "enter."
+Alternatively, `Cmd` + `;` will also run the query.

 ![Run query](http://amyehodge.github.io/Beginning_SQL/images/BSQL6.png "Run query")

-If we want more information, we can add a new column to the list of fields that are listed immediately after `SELECT`.
+If we want more information, we can add a new column to the list of fields, right after `SELECT`.

     SELECT year, month, day FROM surveys;